 In order for you to stay warm in the winter and cool in the summer, you’ll want to get your heat pump system into working order.
-With the right heat pump repair services, you can fix issues before they become a major problem.
+With the right heat pump repair services, you can fix issues before they become major problems.
 We provide convenient heat pump services in areas of Florida such as Ponte Vedra Beach, Fleming Island, Jacksonville, St. Johns, and Atlantic Beach.
 Give our team of licensed HVAC technicians a call by phone at (904) 217-5694 to receive help with a heat pump problem.

 What Do Heat Pump System Repair Services Cover?

 By and large, you should have heat pump repair services performed twice per year.
 Routine maintenance from Fenwick Home Services allows for you to keep your heat pump system in working order for as long as possible.
 The heat pump AC technician will generally go through a set process for inspecting and maintaining your heat pump systems.

 Initially, your technician will inspect the air filter.
 Depending on how often you use your heat pump, you may need to replace the air filter every one to three months.
 Because a dirty filter can reduce your pump’s efficiency, the technician will most likely take time to replace it.

 The technician will also need to check the refrigerant supply because refrigerant is what removes heat from your home.
 If there are leaks, the contractor will fix them.
 They will also replenish the refrigerant if it has become too low.

 Your technician will also look at the reversing valve and thermostat after they have arrived for the heat pump repair appointment.
 The thermostat and heat sensors must be working properly if you want your rooms to reach the right temperature.
 Since the reversing valve is in charge of switching the heat pump system from heating to cooling mode, it is imperative for this piece to properly function.